dinarly/Story/README.md

 Akio nodded.

-“On my crib sheet, we will learn about the Mathematics which you will need for the DINARLY Story courses covering Artificial Intelligence, Quantum Mechanics and Coding.”
+“On my crib sheet, we will learn about the Mathematics which you will need for the DINARLY Story courses covering Artificial Intelligence, Quantum Mechanics, Coding and Blockchain.”

 “Also on this remote island, we will apply Mathematics to navigate, to find food, using only this radio and Mathematics.”